mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    Enable or disable debugging of BGP conditional advertisement.

-.. clicmd:: debug bgp neighbor-events
+.. clicmd:: debug bgp neighbor-events [detail]

    Enable or disable debugging for neighbor events.
 This provides general information on BGP events such as peer connection / disconnection, session establishment / teardown, and capability negotiation.

+   If ``detail`` is specified, the output will include extra context about state transitions and related activity useful for deep troubleshooting of peer sessions.

 .. clicmd:: debug bgp updates [detail]